ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

     - for using ICON for school very useful
 - ProWritingAid
     - I use this for my grammar checking.
 I paid for the premium lifetime package a while ago and I've been pretty happy with it.
+- Todoist
+    - My preferred to do list manager (for now anyway)

 - some notable options
     - `--hide-window-frame` disables window frame and controls.